jameslk/jameskoshigoe.com/_posts/2015-03-02-self-documenting-code.md

 #### Use your words

-Modern IDEs and editors take the pain out writing long variables and functions with auto-completion and intellisense.
+Modern IDEs and editors take the pain out of writing long variables and functions with auto-completion and intellisense.
 In addition, screen real estate has grown.
 There's no longer a good excuse for single-letter variables or abbreviations.
 When in doubt, type it out.
-I should have a general idea of what's contained in a variable or what a method is going to do just by reading its name, not looking at its documentation.
+I should have a general idea of what's contained in a variable or what a method is going to do just by reading its name.

 #### Split long functions into multiple functions